Magnetic Dipole Moment Calculator

 This equation translates as the intensity of the current (), multiplied by the loop's area (), therefore, the unit of the magnetic dipole moment is the ampere-square meter ().

 It is a vector quantity, so the area should include its orientation according to the direction of the current, as we expressed above.
-We can even use this equation to calculate the magnetic moment of an electron to an extend.
+We use this equation in the magnetic moment calculator to calculate the magnetic moment of an electron too.

 How to calculate the magnetic moment of a solenoid using the magnetic dipole moment formula